jacobphillips99/mallet/README.md

 MALLET (Multimodal Autonomy Language and Long-Context Evaluation Toolkit) is an open-source (Apache 2.0) toolkit for controlling real-world robots with cloud-hosted vision-language models (VLMs), as well as a suite of tools for evaluating the capabilities of VLMs in long-context multimodal settings.
 MALLET is built on top of [Paul Zhou's](https://github.com/zhouzypaul) [AutoEval](https://github.com/zhouzypaul/auto_eval) and [mse-check](https://github.com/zhouzypaul/mse-check), which allows us to submit action commands to real-world robots and evaluate offline policies.

-MALLET provides a toolkit for researchers to conduct GPU-heavy real-world robotics research *without* having to purchase robots or GPUs!
-We build several capabilities for researchers to build and evaluate multimodal agents that can operate in the real world.
-We also provide code to run vision-language-action (VLA) models in the cloud.
+**MALLET provides a toolkit for researchers to conduct GPU-heavy real-world robotics research *without* having to purchase robots or GPUs!** We build several capabilities for researchers to build and evaluate multimodal agents that can operate in the real world.
+We also provide code to run vision-language-action (VLA) models in the cloud on serverless compute.

 MALLET makes two large contributions to the robotics community:
 1. MALLET presents a framework on top of [Embodied Chain of Thought (ECoT)](https://github.com/MichalZawalski/embodied-CoT) for translating between natural language and continuous, 7 degree-of-freedom (DoF) robot actions, which enables VLMs to directly control real-world robots.